unixsurfer/haproxystats/README.rst

 Graceful shutdown
 -----------------

-In an effort to reduce the lose of statistics both programs support graceful shutdown.
+In an effort to reduce the loss of statistics both programs support graceful shutdown.
 When *SIGHUP* or *SIGTERM* signals are sent they perform a clean exit.
 When a signal is sent to haproxystats-process it may take some time for the program to exit, as it waits for all workers to empty the queue.